"Imagination does not become great until human beings, given the courage and the strength, use it to create."

 -Dr. Maria Montessori

-Montessori Elementary Classrooms, or “learning labs” as we like to call them, are designed to meet the needs of curious minds; building knowledge through an in-depth study of the world and how it works.
+The Elementary Classroom is a dual-language and mixed-aged ‘learning lab’, designed to define and meet the future needs of society.
+Our program centers on the development of curious minds while also building knowledge-based academic competency through an in-depth study of the world and how it works.

-The students work in small, mixed-age groups on a variety of projects to spark imagination and engage in intellect.
-This process feeds their quest for knowledge, all while developing sound reasoning and thinking skills.
+Students explore a rich variety of subjects, working individually and collaboratively, with Montessori’s dynamic and activity-based curriculum – designed to spark imagination and engage in intellect.
+The process of ‘experiential learning’ feeds their quest for knowledge, all while developing sound reasoning and thinking skills.

 The Elementary Curriculum & Cosmic Education

-The Montessori Elementary School Curriculum is introduced through a spiral, hands-on, and integrated approach, which include the subjects of history, geography, biology, language, math, science, art, music and culture.
+The Montessori Elementary School Curriculum is introduced through a spiral, hands-on, and integrated approach, which includes the subjects of history, geography, biology, language, math, science, art, music, and culture.

-Maria Montessori referred to her elementary program as “cosmic education” unifying the disparate subjects into a unified whole.
+Maria Montessori referred to the elementary program as “cosmic education” unifying the disparate subjects into a unified whole.

 “We shall walk together on this path of life, for all things are part of the universe and are connected with each other to form one whole unity.”